-- C8 Expert teachers are more adept at monitoring student problems and assessing their level of understanding and progress, and they provide much more relevant, useful feedback. - C9 Expert teachers are more adept at developing and testing hypotheses about learning difficulties or instructional strategies. - C10 Expert teachers are more automatic.
+- C8 Expert teachers are more adept at monitoring student problems and assessing their level of understanding and progress, and they provide much more relevant, useful feedback. - C9 Expert teachers are more adept at developing and testing hypotheses about learning difficulties or instructional strategies. - C10 Expert teachers are more automatic (We realise that it may take time and CPP to become and Expert teacher).